 Recently a post was made regarding Dental Bone Graft.
-In the post we explain the types of bone graft available and the steps involve with this oral procedure.
+In the post, we explain the types of bone grafts available and the steps involved with this oral procedure.
 However, we notice that some of our patients and visitors had additional questions, questions like:

 - Why Bone Graft is performed?

 - How to prepare for this Dental Surgery